kismetwireless/kismet-docs/readme/120-performance_and_mem.md

     Kismet does advanced fingerprinting of 802.11 devices.
 This can be turned off to save RAM.
 Turning this off will disable some alerts and fingerprint based checks.

+* `dot11_keep_ietags=true|false`

+    Kismet can keep a copy of the last-advertised IE tags for a SSID and display them; this takes more CPU and RAM and may not be useful to most users, so it is off by default.
+This only affects the processing and display of the raw IE tag data.

+* `dot11_keep_eapol=true|false`

+    By default, Kismet will cache the last 16 EAPOL (WPA handshake) packets for each BSSID.
+This enables WIDS detection of EAPOL replay attacks and easy downloading of WPA handshakes as a pcap file per BSSID, but it consumes more RAM and processing power.

+    Turning this off will disable WPA handshake downloading and EAPOL replay detection, but EAPOL packets will still be logged and tagged in the kismetdb log.

 ## Runtime type checking

 Kismet uses a dynamic type system to store data (that is then turned into JSON, etc).
 Normally this system uses type enforcement; this turns programming errors in Kismet into controlled aborts instead of crashes.